-- 1. Create a method to access the Microsoft Windows installation ISO file.
-That can be a USB flash or media drive. - 2.
+- Create a method to access the MS Windows installation ISO file.
+That might be a DVD, perhaps using an external USB/SATA DVD drive, or a USB flash drive, or the IPMI KVM console. - 2.
 Retrieve the proper RST/RSTe driver.
 Go to the Supermicro web page for your motherboard and click on "Download the Latest Drivers and Utilities", select the proper driver, and copy it to a USB flash drive. - 3.
 Boot from a bootable device with Windows OS installation.
-You can see a bootable device list by pressing <F11> during the system startup.
+You can see a bootable device list by pressing F11 during the system startup.